Anger | Psychology Today

 Anger - Wikipedia

-Anger or wrath is an intense negative emotion.It involves a strong uncomfortable and hostile response to a perceived provocation, hurt or threat.
-Anger can occur when a person feels their personal boundaries are being or are going to be violated.
+Anger or wrath is an intense expression of emotion.It involves a strong uncomfortable and hostile response to a perceived provocation, hurt or threat.
+Anger can occur when a person feels their personal boundaries are being or are about to be violated.
 Some have a learned tendency to react to anger through retaliation as a way of coping.

 anger, ire, rage, fury, indignation, wrath mean an intense emotional state induced by displeasure. anger, the most general term, names the reaction but by itself does not convey cause or intensity.. tried to hide his anger; ire, more frequent in literary contexts, suggests an intense anger, often with an evident display of feeling.. cheeks flushed with ire